Framework Architecture

 LabVIEW API

-An API is provided for executing tests programatically from LabVIEW.
+An API is provided for executing tests programmatically from LabVIEW.

 The use of the API is illustrated in the LUnit API Demo